-Financial Aid Warning status will be assigned at the end of the semester to students who fail to make SAP.
+Warning status for financial aid will be assigned at the end of the semester to students who fail to make SAP.
 Students under Warning status may continue to receive Title IV aid for one payment period with no appeal.

-If at the end of the one payment period the student is still not making SAP, financial aid will be cancelled, and students must appeal to receive additional Title IV aid.
+If at the end of the one payment period the student is still not making SAP, financial aid will be cancelled.
+Students must then appeal to receive additional financial aid.
 The appeal is subject to review and approval by the SAP Appeal Committee.
 Students should be prepared to pay until the appeal is considered and a decision is rendered.